Trip Itinerary: 10-Day New Zealand South Island Road Trip

 Campsite: Goldsborough Campsite

 A South Island trip itinerary isn’t complete without getting into the heart of the West Coast.
-Hokitika is a charming town set on the violent shores of the Tasman Sea with plenty of character to offer.
-Littered with its gold-mining history, the town has grown into a quirky downtown and plenty of exciting - and historic! - walks that tell the story of the land.
+Hokitika is a charming town set on the violent shores of the Tasman Sea.
+Littered with gold-mining history, Hokitika has grown into a quirky downtown with plenty of exciting—and historic!—hikes that tell the story of the land.

 What to do in Hokitika:

-• The Hokitika beach houses the famous wooden Hokitika sign, created out of driftwood pieces that wash ashore.
+The Hokitika beach houses the famous wooden Hokitika sign, created from driftwood pieces that washed ashore.
 Take a stroll along the beach and you’ll see what we mean!

-• Try the Hokitika Gorge walk if you’re ready for some more bright blue pools to wow your senses.
+Try the Hokitika Gorge walk if you’re ready for some more bright blue pools to wow your senses.
 The 2km loop walks through native bush before popping out into the blue gorge.
+It’s a wheelchair-accessible walk, too!

 Day 8: Hokitika to Arthur’s Pass